blumareks/cloudinary-watson/README.md

 Delivered to you by Cloudinary and IBM

-Subscribe to our Twitter: @Dan and @blumareks
+Subscribe to our Twitter: @filmfestnow and @blumareks